metalsoft-io/metalcloud-sdk-go/docs/UpdateStorageNetworkDeviceConfiguration.md

 HasStoragePhysicalInterfaceIdentifier returns a boolean if a field has been set.

-### GetNetworkEquipmentInterfaceIdentifier
+### GetNetworkDeviceInterfaceIdentifier

-`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifier() string`
+`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifier() string`

-GetNetworkEquipmentInterfaceIdentifier returns the NetworkEquipmentInterfaceIdentifier field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceIdentifier returns the NetworkDeviceInterfaceIdentifier field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceIdentifierOk
+### GetNetworkDeviceInterfaceIdentifierOk

-`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceIdentifierOk() (*string, bool)`
+`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceIdentifierOk() (*string, bool)`

-GetNetworkEquipmentInterfaceIdentifierOk returns a tuple with the NetworkEquipmentInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceIdentifierOk returns a tuple with the NetworkDeviceInterfaceIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceIdentifier
+### SetNetworkDeviceInterfaceIdentifier

-`func (o *UpdateStorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceIdentifier(v string)`
+`func (o *UpdateStorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceIdentifier(v string)`

-SetNetworkEquipmentInterfaceIdentifier sets NetworkEquipmentInterfaceIdentifier field to given value.
+SetNetworkDeviceInterfaceIdentifier sets NetworkDeviceInterfaceIdentifier field to given value.

-### HasNetworkEquipmentInterfaceIdentifier
+### HasNetworkDeviceInterfaceIdentifier

-`func (o *UpdateStorageNetworkDeviceConfiguration) HasNetworkEquipmentInterfaceIdentifier() bool`
+`func (o *UpdateStorageNetworkDeviceConfiguration) HasNetworkDeviceInterfaceIdentifier() bool`

-HasNetworkEquipmentInterfaceIdentifier returns a boolean if a field has been set.
+HasNetworkDeviceInterfaceIdentifier returns a boolean if a field has been set.

-### GetNetworkEquipmentInterfaceVlans
+### GetNetworkDeviceInterfaceVlans

-`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlans() []float32`
+`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlans() []float32`

-GetNetworkEquipmentInterfaceVlans returns the NetworkEquipmentInterfaceVlans field if non-nil, zero value otherwise.
+GetNetworkDeviceInterfaceVlans returns the NetworkDeviceInterfaceVlans field if non-nil, zero value otherwise.

-### GetNetworkEquipmentInterfaceVlansOk
+### GetNetworkDeviceInterfaceVlansOk

-`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkEquipmentInterfaceVlansOk() (*[]float32, bool)`
+`func (o *UpdateStorageNetworkDeviceConfiguration) GetNetworkDeviceInterfaceVlansOk() (*[]float32, bool)`

-GetNetworkEquipmentInterfaceVlansOk returns a tuple with the NetworkEquipmentInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetNetworkDeviceInterfaceVlansOk returns a tuple with the NetworkDeviceInterfaceVlans field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNetworkEquipmentInterfaceVlans
+### SetNetworkDeviceInterfaceVlans

-`func (o *UpdateStorageNetworkDeviceConfiguration) SetNetworkEquipmentInterfaceVlans(v []float32)`
+`func (o *UpdateStorageNetworkDeviceConfiguration) SetNetworkDeviceInterfaceVlans(v []float32)`

-SetNetworkEquipmentInterfaceVlans sets NetworkEquipmentInterfaceVlans field to given value.
+SetNetworkDeviceInterfaceVlans sets NetworkDeviceInterfaceVlans field to given value.

-### HasNetworkEquipmentInterfaceVlans
+### HasNetworkDeviceInterfaceVlans

-`func (o *UpdateStorageNetworkDeviceConfiguration) HasNetworkEquipmentInterfaceVlans() bool`
+`func (o *UpdateStorageNetworkDeviceConfiguration) HasNetworkDeviceInterfaceVlans() bool`

-HasNetworkEquipmentInterfaceVlans returns a boolean if a field has been set.
+HasNetworkDeviceInterfaceVlans returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)